Safety Equity Initiative

 - Identify factors that contribute to gender-based safety issues while using Muni

 - Use culturally affirming and socially responsive outreach, engagement communication and training to inform the development of SFMTA safety and violence prevention strategies.

-- Develop community-centered resources, campaigns and initiatives to build public awareness and support the prevention of gender-based safety issues
+- Develop community-centered resources, campaigns and initiatives to build public awareness and support prevention of gender-based safety issues

 - Develop policies, capital investment priorities, security deployment systems and gender violence prevention strategies

 - Use racial equity and data-driven strategies to eliminate gender violence by prioritizing gender safety throughout the San Francisco transportation system.

 Commitment to the Community

 The SFMTA acknowledges the historic lack of investment and systematic inequities in transit systems.
 We recognize the need to do better and seek to repair past harms by uplifting communities throughout the development, implementation and evolution of the Safety Equity Initiative and related efforts.

 - Model Respect: Value community members’ time and lived experiences that they choose to share with us, especially those not often heard in traditional decision-making venues